Deyaa360/Banjara-3.0/README.md

 ### Code Style

 - Use TypeScript for type safety
-- Follow ESLint and Prettier configurations
+- Follow ESLint configurations
 - Use functional components with hooks
-- Implement proper error handling
+- Implement proper error handling and loading states
+- Use custom hooks for reusable logic

 ### Component Creation

 - Create reusable components for repeated UI elements
 - Use composition over inheritance
-- Implement proper prop validation
+- Implement proper prop validation with TypeScript
 - Follow the single responsibility principle
+- Use context providers for theme management

 ### CSS Guidelines

 - Use Tailwind utility classes for styling
 - Create custom utility classes for repeated patterns
-- Maintain consistent spacing and sizing
+- Maintain consistent spacing using the 4px grid system
-- Follow the color scheme defined in the design system
+- Follow the heritage color scheme defined in the design system
+- Use responsive design patterns for all screen sizes

 ## 🚢 Deployment